Program overview

 Featured Experiences

-The Recreation and Leisure Services program offers several unique experiences that enhance student learning and professional development:
+The Recreation and Leisure Services program offers a variety of unique experiences that enhance learning and professional development:

-• Field experience placement in Semester 4, providing hands-on learning in various industry sectors.
+• Field experience in Semester 4, providing hands-on training with industry partners.

 • Leadership camp at Pursuit OCR to develop essential communication and leadership skills.